A Guide to Being a Pallbearer

 What is a pallbearer?

 A pallbearer is one of the people who carries someone’s coffin from the hearse to the funeral venue and, if they are being buried, to their grave.

 A pallbearer can also be someone who escorts the coffin on its ceremonial journey, as at many funerals these days, coffins are no longer actually shouldered by the pallbearers at all.

 Whether you physically carry the coffin or serve as its guard of honour, being a pallbearer is a symbolic act of respect, love and protection towards the person who has died.

 What does pallbearer mean?

-The word pall actually refers to a fine cloth that was traditionally draped over the coffin at the funeral and in earlier times, church altars.
+The word pall refers to a fine cloth that was traditionally draped over the coffin at the funeral and church altars.
 Today, we are still familiar with flags used as palls at state funerals and military funerals.